Israel bans all travel from foreigners as world COVID Omicron cases grow

 Chile has the highest vaccination rate on the continent at 88% with Brazil at 77.3%, Argentina 81%, Colombia at 71.5% and Peru 65.3%.

-New Zealand's deaths rose by three in one week to 42 with none Sunday.
-Australia's toll increased to 1,990, with five reported Sunday and 61 in a week.
+New Zealand's deaths rose by four in one week to 43 with one Sunday.
+Australia's toll increased to 1,994, with four reported Sunday and 50 in a week.

 Australia has a vaccination rate of 77.5% with New Zealand at 77.9% among the entire population.